grandtheftdisco/henventory/README.md

 - Whether you have a small backyard flock or several dozen hens, Henventory will answer questions like:
   - How many eggs do I get per day, on average?
 Does it change with the seasons?
   - Do my Rhode Island Reds lay more than my Barred Rocks?
-  - Whcih of my chickens is Employee of the Month?
+  - Which of my chickens is Employee of the Month?

 ## 👀 See It in Action!
 Go check out [Henventory](https://www.henventory.com) in production!